Contributor: Stefani Allegretti. Lesson ID: 13924

 It means something is chilled or has a very low temperature.
 Many things are cold in our world.

 Yes, they are!
-Things in the freezer and refrigerator are cold.
+The freezer and refrigerator are cold.

 Yes, it is!
 Snow is definitely cold.

 Great work!
-You learned about some words we use every day, especially in our homes and how they connect to things in real life.
+You learned about some words used every day, especially in our homes, and how they connect to things in real life.

-Now, let's move on to the Got It? section to see what connections you can make!
+Now, move to the Got It? section to see what connections you can make!